RajithaKumara/orangehrm-wiki/OrangeHRM-Installation-Guide--EXE.md

 Using a JavaScript enabled browser go to http://hostname/orangehrm2/ Above hostname is "localhost" if it is installed in the machine you are currently working on or IP address if it is remotely hosted (i.e. external to the machine you are using)y

+Installation will be briefly described below

+### Welcome Screen